 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are some key nutritional differences between wild and farmed salmon, according to USDA data.
-A small fillet of wild salmon has 131 fewer calories and half the fat content of the same amount of farmed salmon.
-And although farmed salmon may have slightly more omega-3 fatty acids, it also has 20.5 percent more saturated fat content — and that’s fat you do not want.
+A 3-ounce fillet of wild salmon has fewer calories and half the fat content of the same amount of farmed salmon.
+And although farmed salmon may have more omega-3 fatty acids, it also has more than double the saturated fat content — and that’s not fat you want, notes Zumpano.

 The bottom line: Wild salmon gets the edge for having fewer calories and less saturated fat.

-POPs have been linked to several diseases, including type 2 diabetes and obesity.
+POPs have been linked to several diseases, including Type 2 diabetes and obesity.
 Evidence suggests obesity might be even more of a risk factor for diabetes when POPs are present in your body.
 And specific types of POPs increase the risk of stroke in women.

 The bottom line: Wild salmon wins here, hands down.